nmonareng/TSA-Complaints/README.md

 ### Finding 1

 This visualization shows the categories with consistently increasing or decreasing complaint trends.
 The most increasing categories involve Additional Information Required/Insufficient Information,customer service, patdown, screening procedures, and property damage/loss.
-Understanding this breakdown helps prioritize areas for improvement.
+Some categories, such as Animals, maintain a consistent number of complaints, indicating ongoing concerns in those areas.
+During COVID-19 airports had to implement a lot of changes such as flight bans, new regulations, and restrictions which led to increased complaints.Understanding this breakdown helps prioritize areas for improvement.

 <img src="https://github.com/nmonareng/TSA-Complaints/blob/main/Findings1.png" width="500">